Wettersten/metaxaqr-database-builder/README.md

 - -o , --output   {PATH} Specify output path, path/mqr_db/...
 - -r, --review    Manual review of flagged clusters
 - -f, --finalize  Further clustering of their output centroid files from manual review down to 95% identity
-- -m, --makedb    Creates a Metaxa2 databse from the created files
+- -m, --makedb    Creates a MetaxaQR databse from the created files
 - -q, --quiet     No status print out, only writing to log file
 - --version       show program's version number and exit